Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 Starting Capital of 100k – 250k

-If I'm a betting man most of you reading this article will fall in this bucket.
-This is likely the bulk of your life savings, and you are somewhere between 30 to 55 years of age.
-I still say if you have monthly expenses, this isn't enough money to start trading for a living.
-But since you have landed on a site looking for day trading salary information, let me give you some numbers.
+If you fall within this bucket, you’re likely trading the bulk of your life savings, and you are somewhere between 30 to 55 years of age.
+Nevertheless, if you have monthly expenses, this may not be enough money to start trading for a living.

-Here we go, you all read the last three bullets, and the majority of you have placed yourself in the "At the Very Top" bucket.
-Assuming I have pegged you in the right age bracket, how do you think making 50k for an entire year sounds when you likely have a mortgage, young children or maybe kids heading off to college?
-Doesn't sound like much fun if you ask me.
+Now consider this: assuming you can even turn a profit like $50k, how do you think making 50k for an entire year sounds when you likely have a mortgage, young children or maybe kids heading off to college?

 Starting Capital of 500k